thermosflasche/mdn-webdocs/files/en-us/web/css/css_masking/multiple_masks/index.md

 mask: url(star.svg) top right / 100px 100px;
 ```

+To include a `mask-size` in a mask layer using the `mask` shorthand, you must include a the `mask-position` component and the slash.

+> [!WARNING]
-It's important to include the slash!
-Including both a size and position in a mask layer without including the slash between the two will invalidate the entire declaration.
+> Including both a size and position in a mask layer without including the slash between the two will invalidate the entire declaration.

 ## See also